How to Have What all Our Breaking Hearts Want Most this Father’s Day |

 His hardened dad was still but a broken boy who himself had never heard I love you.

+His stiffened and masked dad was still a kid who himself had never gotten his own blessing.
 His distanced dad was but himself a question still reaching across the chasm of generations, desperate to find something under fingers to touch, to believe in —- and pass on.

 Nothing wounds like the elusiveness of love.